Social Media Tips for Content Marketing Strategies

 Ephemeral Content to Increase Engagement

 This concept is relatively new in regards to how social media for retail stores has been changing over the last few years.
-Snapchat, Instagram, and Facebook stories have led to the popularity of ephemeral content.
+A term called ephemeral content has come into play.
 Ephemeral content is videos or photos that get shared on social media that lasts 24 hours or less.
 Brands are creating a separate strategy for ephemeral content to engage.
 Ephemeral content, gives more authenticity to your content because it’s real time, showing real moments of your brand’s life.
 Because of the nature of short-term content, it forces consumers to engage in a faster manner.
 Instagram and Snapchat changed the format of storytelling in brand content with their literal stories.
 Given that stories show up at the top of your feed on social media apps, it keeps your brand at the top of the the mind of consumers.
 So be as authentic as you can and offer real-time content for your consumers.

 Social Media Platforms aren’t distribution channels